elastic/elastic-charts/packages/charts/src/chart_types/xy_chart/renderer/canvas/animations/README.md

 Here the `computedOpacity` is passed to the `aCtx.getValue` with defined `AnimationOptions` and returns the tween `opacity` used to render.
 The `aCtx.getValue` method uses [currying](https://javascript.info/currying-partials) to enable the same animated options to be used in multiple places.

 The `'my-opacity'` string is used to identify this value from all other tracked animated values.
 This prop should be uniuqe given all animation states.
 For example, using two props for `n` bars to define `highlighted-bar-opacity` and `unhighlighted-bar-opacity` minimizes the total tracked values.
-This is fine so long as the two values change in unisoun everywhere they are used.
+This is fine so long as the two values change in unisoun everywhere they are used and all prop variants are initialized/used on each render to avoid, https://github.com/elastic/elastic-charts/pull/1665.
 An error will throw if a single key is used with diverging values.

 The full list of `AnimationOptions` is shown below.